An accredited center is obligated to remain in compliance with all ACPE Standards, Policies, and Procedures. A center’s compliance is measured by:

 The identification of non-compliance, as well as all related documentation, will be a part of the center’s portfolio that is reviewed annually.
 If the center does not demonstrate compliance within six months, additional action will be taken by the Commission, which may include an adverse action.

-Non-Compliance Identified During an Annual Portfolio Review or Site Visit
+Non-Compliance Identified During an Annual Portfolio Review, Site Visit, or Late Registration of Student Units/Late Final Evaluations

 When an area of non-compliance is found during an annual portfolio review or a site visit, the center will be issued a Letter of Non-Compliance from the Accreditation Commission outlining the area(s) of non-compliance and what the center needs to do to return to compliance.